-I called our local hospital and they said they could do it.
+I called our local hospital, and they said they could do it.
 Yay.
 Then the nurse from our doctor’s office called and said she was facing resistance.
 She said that because Hunter is “medically fragile” that they will not see him.
 He is not a do therapy and get better kind of kid.
-He is a do therapy and maintain his status type of kid.
+He is a do the therapy and maintains his status type of kid.

 I’m surprised I heard anything past “medically fragile.”
-I think I did miss a lot because tose 2 words, used in a sentence with my son, cut me to the core.
-The definition of medically fragile is defined as a chronic physical condition which results in a prolonged. dependency on medical care for which daily skilled (nursing) intervention is medically.
-Maybe I knew that, deep down…..but hearing it forces me to come to grips with the diagnosis that my son has.
+I think I did miss a lot because those 2 words, used in a sentence with my son, cut me to the core.
+The definition of medically fragile is defined as a chronic physical condition which results in a prolonged.
+Dependency on medical care for which daily skilled (nursing) intervention is medical.
+Maybe I knew that deep down…..but hearing it forces me to come to grips with the diagnosis that my son has.

 This disease is horrible.
 It is uncertain.
-It is uncurable, by man’s standards.
-I hate it but I’m reminded of my sweet friends Mr Cliff and Ms Jan…..as I was telling them the latest in the saga of our life, at church one morning, Ms. Jan looked at me and said “but Brandi, you have to remember this one thing…..1 Thess.
+It is incurable, by man’s standards.
+I hate it but I’m reminded of my sweet friends Mr. Cliff and Ms. Jan…..as I was telling them the latest in the saga of our life, at church one morning, Ms. Jan looked at me and said “but Brandi, you have to remember this one thing…..1 Thess.
 5:16-18 “Always be joyful.
 Never stop praying.
-Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.” *Emphasis is mine* It does not say “be joyful when things are great and everyone is behaving and healthy.”
+Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.” *Emphasis is mine* It does not say “be joyful when things are great, and everyone is behaving and healthy.”
 It says to be joyful ALWAYS.
 Be thankful in ALL circumstances.